 Feeling like you can’t stick your healthy eating goals during the weekend?
 This post will give you helpful ways to FINALLY stop overeating during the weekends (with recipes suggestions, too)!

-First off: Weekends will not make or break your weight journey.
+First off: Weekends will not make or break your weight loss journey.

 I’ve met a lot of people who dread the weekends ( but why right?!) because they think they will ruin their diet.